 ANTH 201 Introduction to Anthropology

 ECON 200 Principles of Economics

 ECON 205 Principles of Macroeconomics

 PSCI 203 Introduction to U.S. Politics and Policy

 PSCI 230 Law and Society

 SOC 101 Principles of Sociology

-ECON PSCI PSCI 203 230 Principles of Macroeconomics Introduction to U.S. Politics and Polic Law and Society

 SOCIOLOGY MINOR

 Coordinator: Kerry Strand

 The sociology minor offers students a systematic introduction to the theoretical and methodological bases of the discipline and, at the same time, contributes to their ability to look at human problems and the human condition analytically; to understand important features of the society in which they live; and to think and communicate logically and clearly.